 Poster Submission Policies

-ASH is committed to ensuring the integrity of its scientific, educational, and research programs.
-The ASH Conflict-of-Interest Policy requires disclosure of any financial or other interest that might be construed as resulting in an actual, potential, or apparent conflict.
+- ASH is committed to ensuring the integrity of its scientific, educational, and research programs.
+ASH's Conflict-of-Interest Policy requires disclosure of any financial or other interest that might be construed as resulting in an actual, potential, or apparent conflict.

 Author Responsibility Regarding Conflict-of-Interest Disclosure